Great to have you, Rush Limbaugh, executing assigned host duties flawlessly.

 It's all about death.

-And then Edwin Starr Motown comes out with a song actually called war.
+And then Edwin Starr Motown comes out with a song actually called War.

 What's it good for?

-And then and uh people have said, well, you know, rush rap is the result of real circumstances in ghetto neighborhoods and how to get out of there and what you had to do to survive and so forth.
+And then people have said, well, you know, rush rap is the result of real circumstances in ghetto neighborhoods and how to get out of there and what you had to do to survive and so forth.

 But the watch riots were going on when all this music you're talking about was being produced.